turbot/steampipe-docs/docs/cloud/integrations/vscode.md

 ## Run your first custom query

-VS Code lets you write custom queries through the SQL query editor.
-For example, we can use the below query in the editor to fetch the list of enabled AWS regions.
+Use the query editor to write and run custom queries.
+This query fetches the list of enabled AWS regions.

 ```
 select